alexa-samples/skill-sample-nodejs-audio-player/single-stream/README.md

 };
 ```

+3. ```./models/*.json```

+Change the model defintion to replace the invocation name (it defaults to "my radio") and the sample phrase for each intent.

+Repeat the operation for each locale you are planning to support.

 ### Local Tests

 This code is using [Mocha](https://mochajs.org/) and [Chai](http://chaijs.com/) to test the responses returned by your skill.
 Before to deploy, be sure to have no test failures.